Generic Name: Sotalol hydrochloride

 Concomitant use of catecholamine-depleting drugs, such as reserpine and guanethidine, with a beta- blocker may produce an excessive reduction of resting sympathetic nervous tone.
-Patients treated with Sotalol (AF) plus a catecholamine depletor should therefore be closely monitored for evidence of hypotension and/or marked bradycardia which may produce syncope.
+Monitor such patients for evidence of hypotension and/or marked bradycardia which may produce syncope.

-Hyperglycemia may occur, and the dosage of insulin or antidiabetic drugs may require adjustment.
-Symptoms of hypoglycemia may be masked.
+Hyperglycemia may occur, and the dosage of insulin or antidiabetic drugs may require adjustment [see Warnings and Precautions 5.7)].

 Pregnancy Category B